jotapalas/geojson_test/README.md

     }
 ```
 ## Installation guide
 There is no installation needed!
-I've uploaded the full app to **Heroku**, so you can check it out if you follow this link: https://whispering-falls-17664.herokuapp.com/
+I've uploaded the full app to **Heroku**, so you can check it out if you follow this link: https://whispering-falls-17664.herokuapp.com/.
+Also, the app is using **JawsDB** as MySQL database.

 ## Extensions
 We could extend the functionality of the app in several ways.
 Here are some thougts about it: